babelsociety/website/content/manifesto/index.md

 Babel Society doesn't seek a _revolution_, but rather a genuine **evolution**.

-# Key Concepts
+# Core Values

-Each aspect of Babel Society stems from the following key concepts:
+Each aspect of Babel Society stems from the following core values:

 - Collaboration
 - Authenticity
 - Freedom
 - Stability

-This Manifest is in no way set in stone, it is subject to revision in each and every part, however we believe these key concepts will transcend time and stay always relevant as long as humans will be around.
+This Manifesto is in no way set in stone, it is subject to revision in each and every part, however we believe these core values will transcend time and stay always relevant as long as humans will be around.

 ## Collaboration